tryffel/jellycli/readme.md

 * [ ] Linux 32 bit (raspi 2)
 * [ ] MacOS

+Jellycli (headless & Gui) should work on Windows.
+However, there are some limitations, namely poor colors and some keybindings might not work as expected.

 ## Building
 **You will need Go 1.13 or Go 1.14 installed and configured**